gnosispay/account-kit/README.md

 } from "@gnosispay/account-kit";

 const owner: Signer = {}; // the account owner
+/*
+ * NOTE: on the nonce argument for "Account Setup":
+ * Unlike limit, spend or execute, this operation is performed on a basic safe.
+ * As a result, it depends on safe-core signatures and the safe-core nonce.
+ * Must query the on-chain safe nonce value and use it to sign the transaction.
+ *
+ * In contrast, limit/spend/execute actions run on Zodiac Modifier signatures,
+ * which use signer-proposed salts for replay protection and do not require
+ * on-chain querying of the nonce.
+ */
+const nonce = `<number>`;

 const config: SetupConfig = createSetupConfig({
   token: `0x<address>`, chainId: `<number>`